cfengine/documentation/guide/installation-and-configuration/general-installation/installation-enterprise.markdown

 **Host disk**

-So that the agent is not affected by full disks it is recommended that `/var/cfengine` be on it's own partition.
+So that the agent is not affected by full disks it is recommended that `/var/cfengine` be on its own partition.

 On Unix-like systems, under normal operation CFEngine can consume 100 MB of the partition mounted where CFEngine is installed (usually